 Flash Point Testers

 According to the US Department of Transportation in CFR49; 173.120, Flash point is the minimum temperature at which a liquid gives off vapor within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.
-Regulation defines the test methods allowed for differing types of liquids and all of our testers fit into one or more of these definitions.
+The regulation defines the test methods allowed for differing types of liquids and all of our testers fit into one or more of these definitions.

 Our flash point testers from Stanhope Seta; include models for ASTM D93 Pensky Marten, D56 TAG Closed Cup, D92 Cleveland Open Cup and D3828 (D3278) Small Scale Closed Cup Rapid Equilibrium method.
-We also have available a combustibility tester for ASTM D4206 for mixed samples.

-Setaflash is specified by ASTM D1655 and the UK DefStan 91-91 for testing aviation Turbine fuels, Diesel (D975), fuel oil (D396), gas Turbine fuel (D2880), Dxx Biodiesel blends and Kerosine (D3699).
+Setaflash is specified by ASTM D1655 and the UK DefStan 91-91 for testing aviation Turbine fuels, Diesel (D975), fuel oil (D396), Gas Turbine fuel (D2880), Dxx Biodiesel blends and Kerosine (D3699).
 It is the only instrument recommended for testing waterborne paints.